KUIS-AI-Tekalp-Research-Group/video-compression/OJSP2025/README.md

 > **Bilican, A., Yilmaz, M. A., & Tekalp, A. M.** (2025). *Content-Adaptive Inference for State-of-the-Art Learned Video Compression*.
 IEEE Open Journal of Signal Processing, 6, 498–506. doi:10.1109/OJSP.2025.3564817

+The python file contains an example implementation of the proposed method.
+One can easilty adapt this code to needed repository.
+In the [DCVC-FM]([https://www.openai.com](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-FM)) repository under the src/models directory the base implementation of python file above can be found.

 ## Features

 - **Adaptive Frame Downsampling**